Ununderstanding

 – Edward St. Aubyn

 I’m not the first person to notice their pet’s modes of engagement with the world.
 But I’ve been thinking about it again after reading research published by METR.
-They studied developer productivity with AI tools and discovered something unexpected: developers took 19% longer to complete tasks when using AI assistance.
+They studied developer productivity with AI tools and discovered that developers took 19% longer to complete tasks when using AI assistance.
 More puzzling still was the gap in perceived productivity.
 Developers expected AI to speed them up by 24%, and even after experiencing the slowdown, they still believed it had accelerated their work by 20%.1

 I’m an AI optimist.
 This generation of tools is a step change in the leverage I get learning and exploring topics I know and topics I don’t.
 Most of my usage follows two patterns: educational dialogue, “Help me understand this mathematical notation” and research synthesis, “Produce a report on the following topic”.
 It’s run of the mill stuff, but the latitude feels remarkable.
 Yesterday I cared about tornadoes, today lobsters.
 There is virtually no area of the map that feels unseeable, and the avenues of creativity that that opens up stretch out in every direction.
 At any moment, I have a digital mediator ready to contort into the shape of whatever answer I need, granting carte blanche permission to be privately stupid about any subject.
 This is the stuff of fantasy.